 Furthermore, if ONS-5010 is approved and commercialized, we expect that it will be able to help mitigate the high cost of treatment for retinal diseases.
 Both in the United States and globally, the high cost of treating retinal diseases such as wet AMD, DME and BRVO can result in patients receiving an insufficient number of treatments, or potentially no treatment at all.
-Our commercial strategy for ONS-5010 includes providing an option as a first-line therapy for retinal diseases including step therapy where an anti-VEGF therapy is indicated.
-Step therapy is a type of prior authorization for drugs that begins treatment for a medical condition with the most preferred drug therapy and progresses to other therapies only if necessary.
+We believe in the value of having an affordable, FDA and EMA-approved option for patients that is safe, effective, and manufactured under proper guidance.
+Our commercial strategy for ONS-5010 includes providing an on-label bevacizumab as a first line option for treating retinal diseases.
+In addition, our approach to responsible price determination is being crafted with the retina community (patients, payors, and providers) to support patient access, maintain physician choice, and accelerate time to treatment.
+We are committed to keeping the patient at the core of what we do to ensure we provide an affordable option that offers streamlined access to compliant patient support services.

-By ensuring the consistent availability of safe, sterile and fully potent on-label bevacizumab for intravitreal injection, at a responsible price, ONS-5010, if approved, has the potential to become the anti-VEGF cornerstone of care for retinal diseases.
+ONS-5010, if approved, has the potential to become the anti-VEGF cornerstone of care for retinal diseases.
 It may also provide synergies with future long-acting agents and adjunct therapies for advanced treatment of wet AMD, DME and BRVO.
 ONS-5010 has the potential, if approved and commercialized, to help lower the aggregate costs of treating retinal diseases for the overall healthcare system.